devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

 ## Create the gh-pages branch

-To configure GitHub Pages to host a static deployment we need to first create a branch that has the files we want to host.
+To configure GitHub Pages to host a static deployment you need to first create a branch that has the files you want to host.

 1. Open **your fork** of the `jwt-pizza` repository on GitHub.com.
 1. Create a new branch of the code called `gh-pages` by navigating to the branch view by clicking on the branch navigation icon.